sciZer0/7/v/README.md

 At any moment, a person  (Public Address) being in the position of Contributor may be dropped out of the position by Voters through democratic voting (Competitive Quadratic Voting).

-*Some number of positions of Contributor (say 10) might be taken by specific entities (Public Addresses with multisigs) for funding some public/common goods, including coordinating protocol maintenance and upgrades, and funding documentation and research.*
+Some number of positions of Contributor (say 10) might be taken by specific entities (Public Addresses with multisigs) for funding some public/common goods, including

+* funding coordinating protocol maintenance and upgrades, incl. funding additional external developers and auditors to test and find exploit
+* funding documentation and research.

-*The first 15 persons are appointed to the positions of Contributor by an initiative group.*
+The first 15 persons are appointed to the positions of Contributor by an initiative group.